-Several tools and facilities support departmental research activites:
+Several tools and facilities support departmental research activities:

 - the EUI Library, where a team of experienced librarians and IT specialists manages a large collection of books, journals and digital resources

-- the EUI Language Centre, providing language and academic writing skills courses
+- the EUI Language Centre, which offers language and academic writing skills courses

-- exchange programmes with top universities in Europe, the United States, China and Russia
+- exchange programmes with the top universities of Europe, the United States, China and Russia

-- specific research tools for Historians, including the European History Primary Sources portal.
+- specialized research tools for Historians, including the European History Primary Sources portal.

-Coursework: Teaching is in English but we encourage linguistic diversity in all our activities.
-A variety of Departmental, Research and Training seminars is offered within the Department.
-The Academic Service provides training geared towards the academic and professional development of researchers.
+Coursework: Teaching is in English but linguistic diversity is encouraged in all our activities.
+A variety of Departmental, Research and Training seminars is offered within the Department and the Academic Service provides training tailored for the academic and professional development of researchers.

 Supervision: Each researcher is followed by a supervisor who is responsible for advising on research, career development and other matters.
-A second reader is also appointed in order to offer a second perspective on researchers work, especially in reading March Papers and June Papers in the first year and the Two-Thirds of thesis in the third year.
+A second reader is also appointed to offer another perspective on the researcher's work (especially in reading March Papers and June Papers in the first year and the Two-Thirds of thesis in the third year).